jlehegaret/cs171-project/process_doc/design_timeline.md

     <img src="images/Timeline1.png" width="600"/>
 </p>

 However, we wanted our color-coding by contribution type.
 Also, given that every day presents a SUM of the work done by type on that day, it was hard to present the number of issues on the same scale as lines of code.
-Our first attempt to create two x axes, one for each scale, showed us quite quickly that there was too much data to fit in 5 bars per day for the entire time frame:
+Our first attempt to create two x axes, one for each scale, showed us quite quickly that there was too much data to fit in 5 bars per day for the entire time frame.
+As you can see, there is so much work done in recent times that the bars overlap, making purely saturated color.

 <p align="center">
     <img src="images/Timeline2.png" width="600"/>
 </p>

-Due to the crowdedness of the data, we broke up the types of work into yet more axes, so that every day could be just 1-2 pixels wide rather than 5.
+Due to the crowdedness of the data, we broke up the types of work into yet more axes, so that that every day could be just 1-2 pixels wide rather than 5.
 The top two lines represent code and issues for the specs themselves, while the bottom two lines represent code and issues for the test suite.

-Even so, the complete history of data is too much for the graph.
+Even so, the complete history of data seemed too much for the graph.
 We turned to pre-emptive filtering to show data for the most recent year and a half.
-This seems reasonable, given that W3C seems most interested in trends over the last few months:
+This seemed reasonable, given that W3C seems most interested in trends over the last few months:

 <p align="center">
     <img src="images/Timeline3.png" width="600"/>